 What to Pack for Cuba

-Travel insurance (you’ll need it in Cuba – it’s a requirement for entering the country, and a great thing to have, wherever you travel.
+- Travel insurance: You’ll need it in Cuba – it’s a requirement for entering the country, and a great thing to have, wherever you travel.
 Check out our guide to travel insurance for Cuba for more details.

 There is a small but random list of items you’re not allowed to bring into the country.